A Brian\c{c}on-Skoda type result for a non-reduced analytic space: Introduction

-Although the function $w$ is identically zero on $Z$ (and therefore it most definitely satisfies $|w| \leq C|\ideala|^M$ for any $M$), but the element $w$ does not belong to $\ideala = (w^2)$.
-Since $Z$ is non-reduced, evaluating $w$, or any other element, as a function on $Z$ does not give enough information to determine ideal memebership.
+Although the function $w$ is identically zero on $X$ (so that $|w| \leq C|\ideala|^M$ on $X$ for any $M$), the element $w$ does not belong to $\ideala = (w^2)$.
+Since $Z$ is non-reduced, evaluating $w$, or any other element, as a function on $X$ does not give enough information to determine ideal membership.
 We also have to take into account the transversal derivatives. \end{example}